johanneskopton/value-of-precision/math/calculation.md

 <p align="center">
 <img alt="Response model for the fertilization example (with illustrative numerical values). a) Yield response curve. b) Economic balance: revenue from yield and fertilizer costs. c) The resulting economic response curve. d) Marginal costs and marginal gains from increasing fertilizer application rate by 1 unit." src="imgs/synplot1.png" height="600"></p>

-> Response model for the fertilization example (with illustrative numerical values). a) Yield response curve. b) Economic balance: revenue from yield and fertilizer costs. c) The resulting economic response curve. d) Marginal costs and marginal gains from increasing fertilizer application rate by 1 unit.
+> Response model for the fertilization example (with illustrative numerical values). a) Yield response curve. b) Economic balance: revenue from yield and fertilizer costs. c) Marginal costs and marginal gains from increasing fertilizer application rate by 1 unit. d) The resulting economic response curve.

-The target fertilizer application rate $x^\ast_\text{target, PP}$ that maximizes profit (given perfect precision) is then calculated using the zero of the derivative with respect to $x$, i.e. the fertilizer dosage, where the marginal costs exceed the marginal benefits as shown in Figure 1 d).
+The target fertilizer application rate $x^\ast_\text{target, PP}$ that maximizes profit (given perfect precision) is then calculated using the zero of the derivative with respect to $x$, i.e. the fertilizer dosage, where the marginal costs exceed the marginal benefits as shown in Figure 1 c).

 $$
 x^\ast_\text{target, PP} = \text{arg}\max_x \Pi(x)